suryapilla/suryapilla.github.io/_projects/projects.md

 - Evaluated their efficiency and effectiveness for generating collision-free paths.

 These projects demonstrate my proficiency in robotics algorithms, sensor fusion, path planning, and control optimization.
 Each project represents my ability to apply theoretical concepts to practical robotics challenges.

-Note: The above information is a template and should be modified to reflect your specific projects and experiences.